-With so many people within the construction industry still referring to Safety Decking or platform decking as Crash Decking, we have created this article to educate and inform construction workers about the difference between fall protection and fall prevention.
+With so many people within the construction industry still referring to a fall prevention system and safe working system as Crash Decking, we have created this article to educate and inform construction workers about the difference between fall protection and fall prevention.

 The MacDeck system is a robust working platform which has undergone a rigorous testing regime to ensure we not only comply with UK Health & Safety regulations but surpass them too.
 Our system which boasts a load capacity of 2.0kn per m2 is the strongest injected moulded panel manufactured worldwide.

-If a worker is on top of our MacDeck platform, he is safe and secure & he cannot fall.
+If a worker is safe working on top of a fall prevention system, like Macdeck, he is safe and secure & he cannot fall.
 When a worker falls into a soft-landing system or a fall arrest bag, the g-force is limited.
-The worker will hopefully land safely onto a cushioned bag.
-However, if for any reason a worker fell from high up on a scaffold onto our MacDeck system, he could be injured.
+The worker will hopefully land safely onto a cushioned bag. .

 Let’s take a look at one of our testing videos.
 This should help you to gain a better understanding of what would happen when a 70kg bag is dropped centrally onto our MacDeck system…